IR 374: Investigating a Two-Stage RAT with Velociraptor (35 pts)

 1. Download this file, using Edge (NOT Firefox): https://samsclass.info/152/proj/pup5.zip

-3. In the "pup5" folder, right-click pup5.bat and click "Run as Administrator".
+3. Open the "pup5" folder.
+Right-click pup5.bat and click "Run as Administrator".
 If s box pops up saying "Windows protected your PC", click "more info" and "Run anyway".
-Bypass any other warnings.
+If a "User Account Control" box pops up, click Yes.

 Task 4: Investigating the Incident with Velociraptor